robertop87/bowling/README.md

   `$ java -jar bowling-0.1.jar /path/to/bowling-data.txt`

+#### Quick Linux
+In order to build and run the base tests cases you can run the next command (tested only on linux terminal):

+  `mvn clean package && java -jar target/bowling-0.1.jar ./bowling-data.txt`

 ## Test cases

 The file should be composed by rows with player name and points as the next example: